DragonCoderz/Python-Chat-Room/README.md

-# Python-Chat-Room

-Sure, here is the updated README:

 ## Chat Room

 This is a simple chat room application that can be used by multiple users to communicate with each other.
 The application is written in Python and uses the `socket` module to create a TCP server.
 The server listens for connections from clients and then sends them a welcome message.
 Once a client is connected, they can type messages to other clients.
 The server then broadcasts the messages to all other connected clients.